 This is Picklemoose's Blog.
 A small section of Pixelated Cardboard dedicated to topics outside of digital board game ports.
 Posts here will be less formal & cover a range of topics.

 Wingspan!
 Birds!
 Eggs!
 Components!
 Hype!
 Wingspan!
 If you pay any attention to the board game world, you’ve heard of Wingspan.
-It is the adorably-theme engine builder from Stonemaier games.
+It is the adorably-themed engine builder from Stonemaier games.
 It comes with ridiculously nice components, including linen rulebooks, because why not?
 It was released early this year and received a bunch of hype.
 That hype led to the inevitable “overhyped” backlash, but then it won the Kennerspiel des Jahres award (given to the “hobbyist game of the year”), ensuring that it will live on for a long time.
-Or not, if you look at the history, but do any games live on for a long time anymore in our overly consumerist culture?
+Or not, if you look at the history, but do any games live on for a long time anymore?
 That’s another topic.

 So, Wingspan!
 What is it?
 You collect from a pile of 170 unique bird cards and use food resources to lure them into your wildlife reserve.
 Once there, birds provide one of four different abilities: an ability each time you activate it, an ability that can activate when an opponent does something, an ability that activates when you play it, or nothing at all.
 Birds also provide points and most provide nice, comfortable nests on which you can lay beautiful pastel eggs on to receive a point at the end of the game.
 Or use them to pay for more birds, because theme?